Scan to download

 2. Web3 entertainment company Orange Comet completes approximately $7 million in equity financing

 It is reported that Orange Comet was co-founded in 2021 by television and film producer Dave Broome, NFL Hall of Famer Kurt Warner, and musicians Gloria and Emilio Estefan.
-Past partners include actor Anthony Hopkins, NBA Hall of Famer Scottie Pippen, and the TV series "The Walking Dead."
+Past partners include actor Anthony Hopkins, NBA Hall of Famer Scottie Pippen, and the television series "The Walking Dead."
 (Source link)

 3. Health application Gosleep based on Arbitrum completes $2 million financing, led by Foresight Ventures

-Health lifestyle application Gosleep, based on Arbitrum, announced the completion of $2 million in financing, led by Foresight Ventures, with participation from CCC Capital, Amber Group, SevenX Ventures, KuCoin Ventures, and Gate Labs.
+Health lifestyle application Gosleep based on Arbitrum announced the completion of $2 million in financing, led by Foresight Ventures, with participation from CCC Capital, Amber Group, SevenX Ventures, KuCoin Ventures, and Gate Labs.

-6. CeFi
+VI.
+CeFi

 1. Options trading platform Greeks.live reaches Pre-A round investment agreement with Deribit, BIT, and others

-Options trading platform Greeks.live tweeted that it has reached an agreement with major investors in the Pre-A round, gaining support from Deribit, BIT, NGC, Conomico, and others, and will continue to develop its platform and products.
+Options trading platform Greeks.live tweeted that it has reached an agreement with major investors in the Pre-A round, receiving support from Deribit, BIT, NGC, Conomico, and others, and will continue to develop its platform and products.

 It is reported that Greeks.live was designed by a group of experienced crypto options traders, initially aimed at better managing their own options portfolios.
 The platform hopes to provide all crypto options traders with more convenient tools to meet more complex requirements.
 (Source link)

-7. Tools
+VII.
+Tools

 1. Web3 gaming and NFT analytics platform Helika completes $4 million financing, led by Diagram Ventures